greg-js/arch-wiki-md-repo/wiki/_content/Thunderbird.md

 ### Error: Incoming server already exists

-It seams Thunderbird (v24) still has that bug which pops up with "Incoming server already exists" if you want to reinstall a previously deleted account with the same account data afterwards.
+It seems Thunderbird (v24) still has that bug which pops up with "Incoming server already exists" if you want to reinstall a previously deleted account with the same account data afterwards.
 Unfortunately, if you get this error you can now only clean reinstall Thunderbird:

 1\.
 Make a backup of your current profile: